kotlarmilos/nano-vllm/README.md

 # nano-vllm

-Implementation of a small vLLM on a GPU
+This project implements a small vLLM on a GPU.
+The idea is to learn implementation and deployment details.

+Components of this project are:
+ - dataset
+ - tokenizer
+ - gpt
+ - optimizer
+ - trainer
+ - inference
+ - eval